Clearlingo Editing and Proofreading

 It’s very difficult to edit your own work, especially if you’ve just written it.
 You just can’t see the typo or the odd-sounding sentence – your brain sees what you think you wrote, not what you actually wrote.
 When you’ve been looking at your writing for too long and you no longer see what’s there, editors provide a fresh, experienced perspective.

 While there is software that can help check spelling and grammar, AI will never replace an editor’s human touch.
-An editor will use their experience and intuition to help you choose between words with slightly different nuances, and they’ll know when and how to use a specific New Zealand English or te reo Māori word that may not be in the software, or when to break that grammar rule so that it suits your voice.
+An editor will use their experience and intuition to help you choose between words with slightly different nuances, and they’ll know things that the the software won't, such as when and how to use a New Zealand English or te reo Māori word, or when to break that grammar rule so that it suits your voice.

 2. Your content will be stronger